 Degree is a local measure of how many direct connections a node has in a graph.
 In a material–motif bipartite network, a material's degree is equal to the number of motifs it contains, and a motif's degree is equal to the number of materials it appears in.
-In large sparse networks, the distribution of degree values is heavy-tailed, approximately following a power law.\cite{barabasi2013network} As observed in \textbf{Figure 2}a, a small set of nodes has high degree while most nodes have small degree and connect to only a few other nodes.
+In large sparse networks, the distribution of degree values is heavy-tailed, approximately following a power law \cite{barabasi2013network}.
+As observed in \textbf{Figure}~\ref{fig:centrality}a, a small set of nodes has high degree while most nodes have small degree and connect to only a few other nodes.
 Degree centrality is the normalized form of degree, and identifies nodes involved in a large number of structural associations.
 The node with the highest degree centrality in the network is the \ce{PO4} tetrahedral motif, which is also the most common motif in the dataset.
-Other frequently observed octahedral motifs \ce{MnO6}, \ce{LiO6} and \ce{FeO6} also have higher degree centrality values as shown in Table S1.
+Other frequently observed octahedral motifs \ce{MnO6}, \ce{LiO6} and \ce{FeO6} also have higher degree centrality values as shown in {Table S1}. \textbf{Figure}~\ref{fig:po4_motif_sample} provides a representative example of motif-centered connectivity, showing how high-degree motifs such as \ce{PO4} tetrahedra and \ce{MnO6} octahedra connect many materials in the bipartite graph and correspond to recurring local coordination units in crystal structures.
 These motifs are effective in establishing connections among structurally dissimilar materials \ce{MnPO4}, \ce{MnO}, \ce{LiPO3}, and \ce{Li3Ti2(PO4)3} thereby enhancing the overall connectivity of the network.